Laṣ

-Laṣ (dLa-aṣ), also transcribed Laz, was a Mesopotamian goddess who was commonly regarded as the wife of Nergal, a god associated with war and the underworld.
-Instances of both conflation and coexistence of her and another goddess this position was attributed to, Mammitum, are attested in known sources.
+Laṣ (dLa-aṣ; also romanized as Laz) was a Mesopotamian goddess who was commonly regarded as the wife of Nergal, a god associated with war and the underworld.
+Instances of both conflation and coexistence of her and another goddess this position was attributed to, Mammitum, are attested in a number sources.
+Her cult centers were Kutha in Babylonia and Tarbiṣu in Assyria.

 Name and character

-The best attested spelling of the name is dLa-aṣ.
-While a single instance of dLa-a-aṣ is known from a copy of the Mesopotamian Weidner god list from Ugarit, it is not sufficient evidence to support the conclusion that it was pronounced with a long vowel, and the additional sign might be a scribal mistake.
-Laz is a transcription commonly used in modern publications, but according to Wilfred G. Lambert Laṣ is the most accurate option in the light of the name being spelled with a ṣ in an Aramaic inscription from one of the Sefire steles, KAI 222.
+The best attested spelling of the theonym Laṣ in cuneiform is dLa-aṣ, and the single instance of dLa-a-aṣ known from a copy of the Mesopotamian Weidner god list from Ugarit it is not sufficient evidence to support the conclusion that it was pronounced with a long vowel, as the additional sign might be a scribal mistake.
+Laz is a romanization commonly used in modern publications, but according to Wilfred G. Lambert Laṣ is the most accurate option in the light of the name being spelled with a ṣ in an Aramaic inscription from one of the Sefire steles, KAI 222.
 It is assumed that the name originates in a Semitic language, but a plausible etymology has yet to be proposed.

-Wilfred G. Lambert proposed that Laṣ was a goddess of healing, as an explanatory version of the Weidner god list equates her with Bau, while other similar documents place her in the proximity of Gula, who were both regarded as such.
+Lambert proposed that Laṣ was a goddess of healing, as an explanatory version of the Weidner god list equates her with Bau, while other similar documents place her in the proximity of Gula, who were both regarded as deities of such character.

 An Old Babylonian text attests that Laṣ was believed to be capable of interceding with Nergal on behalf of human supplicants, a role commonly associated with wives of major gods.
 Similar function as a mediator between worshipers and a major deity is well attested in the cases of Shamash's wife Aya, Adad's wife Shala, Ea's wife Damkina, Ishum's wife Ninmug, but also for Ninshubur, the sukkal (divine vizier) of Inanna.

-A Neo-Assyrian text calls her "the mistress of Eridu," nin-NUNki.
+A Neo-Assyrian text calls Laṣ the "mistress of Eridu," nin-NUNki.